Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,500

 “Trump keeps openly telling people that he will increase tariffs not just on China but with every trade partner,” said Andrzej Skiba, head of BlueBay U.S. Fixed Income at RBC Global Asset Management.
 “We’re talking 10% tariffs across all global partners.
 This is a big deal because this could add 1% to inflation.
 If you add 1% to next year’s inflation numbers, we should say bye to rate cuts.”

-A drop-off in immigration could also push companies to raise wages for workers faster, which in turn could put more upward pressure on inflation.
+A drop-off in immigration could also mean a crunch of available workers for employers, which could force companies to raise wages for workers faster and put more upward pressure on inflation.

 Trump has vowed to sharply hike tariffs on imports from China, Mexico and other countries, raising worries about trade wars and disruptions to the global economy.
 A measure of the U.S. dollar’s value against several major currencies climbed 1.6%, which means that those other currencies fell.

-AP Writers Zimo Zhong, Elaine Kurtenbah, Kirstin Grieshaber and Kelvin Chan contributed to this report.
+AP Writers Zimo Zhong, Elaine Kurtenbach, Kirstin Grieshaber and Kelvin Chan contributed to this report.